Skip to main content

 April 24, 2024

-DOJ published the final rule establishing web accessibility requirements for state and local governments.
+DOJ published the final rule establishing WCAG 2.1 Level AA as the technical standard for state and local government web content and mobile applications.

 DEADLINE - 50K+

-Public entities with populations of 50,000 or more must comply with WCAG 2.1 Level AA standards.
+Public entities with populations of 50,000 or more must comply with WCAG 2.1 Level AA.
+Most organizations need 6 to 12 months of comprehensive remediation to get there.
+The real start date has already arrived.

 DEADLINE - UNDER 50K